-We have determined that our obligation to issue and our investors' obligation to purchase additional shares of Series B preferred stock of iTeos Belgium SA represented a freestanding financial instrument.
-In addition, the investors in Series A and B preferred stock held anti-dilution warrants, which also represented a freestanding financial instrument.
+Prior to March 2020, we had an obligation to issue and our investors' had an obligation to purchase additional shares of Series B preferred stock of iTeos Belgium SA.
+This obligation represented a freestanding financial instrument.
+In addition, prior to October 2019, the investors in Series A and B preferred stock held anti-dilution warrants, which also represented a freestanding financial instrument.
 The resulting preferred stock tranche right and anti-dilution warrant liabilities were initially recorded at fair value, with gains and losses arising from changes in fair value recognized in the statement of operations and comprehensive loss during each period while such instruments were outstanding.
-The anti-dilution warrants were settled in October 2019 in connection with our corporate reorganizations and the tranche rights were settled in the first quarter of 2020.
+The anti-dilution warrants were settled in October 2019 in connection with our corporate reorganization and the tranche rights were settled in the first quarter of 2020.
 Accordingly, we are no longer required to record liabilities for these obligations or changes in the fair value of those liabilities.